 How do educators know a student is learning?
-Authentic assessments used by skilled educators are the tools necessary to measure and celebrate learning.
+Authentic assessments used by skilled educators can be an important way to measure and celebrate learning.

-It is important for assessments to be both objective and subjective.
-It is also important that children are able to demonstrate their learning in a variety of arenas to demonstrate that they have not only acquired knowledge, but can apply it in their thinking and problem solving.
-The use of standardized tests as a part of the assessment protocol used by a school ensures that that school is making sure that it's students and its curriculum are meeting academic standards established by other schools throughout the country with whom they compare themselves.
+It is important that students are able to demonstrate not only that they have acquired knowledge, but can apply it in their thinking and problem solving.
+There are many subjective and objective ways to assess knowledge and skills.
+Using standardized tests as a part of the overall assessment protocol ensures that a school is making sure that its students and its curriculum are meeting or exceeding the academic standards of other schools throughout the country with whom they compare themselves.

-At St. Paul we have developed a testing protocol with a line of sight keeping in mind those high-stakes tests that students will encounter later in their academic careers.
+At St. Paul we have developed a testing protocol with the knowledge that our students will encounter many high-stakes tests throughout their academic careers.
 In Junior Kindergarten through 2nd grade we use the Children's Progress Assessment (CPAA) developed by the Educational Records Bureau (ERB).
-In 2nd through 6th grade, also developed by the ERB we use the Comprehensive Testing Program (CTP4), adding the Writing Assessment Program (WrAP) for 3rd - 6th grade.
-In addition we use the Otis-Lennon School Abilities Test (OLSAT) in 3rd and 5th grade.
+In 3rd through 6th grade we use the Comprehensive Testing Program (CTP4), also developed by the ERB, as well as the ERB's Writing Assessment Program (WrAP).
+In addition, we use the Otis-Lennon School Abilities Test (OLSAT) in 3rd and 5th grade.